Blog

 Amy Elliott Amy Elliott

-· 13 min read · Tips and resources · October 3rd, 2022
+· 11 min read · Tips and resources · October 13th, 2023

 What is a feedback email?

-A customer feedback email is a type of transactional email that collects answers to a survey or poll.
-Unlike review emails that ask people to submit an online review or share a positive review on social media, feedback emails gather opinions and suggestions.
+A customer feedback email is a type of transactional email that collects answers to a survey or poll via different types of questions, such as multiple-choice or open-ended questions.
+Unlike review emails that ask people to submit a review online or on social media, feedback emails gather opinions and suggestions.
+The feedback is then fed into a customer feedback loop which allows for ongoing improvement based on customer insights.

-9 best practices for customer feedback emails
+9 best practices for creating customer feedback emails

 Now that you understand the strategies behind feedback emails, here’s how to write and design them to persuade people to participate.